jqno/dont-hack-the-platform-talk/slides/talk.md

 # You should probably

 * Call `close()` on `URLClassLoader`
-* Error reporting with `CompilationTask`
+* Report compilation errors with `CompilationTask`
-* Proper exception handling
+* Handle exceptions

 . . .